Est.2010

 • Integration with enterprise platforms like ERP, CRM, and BI systems, creating a single source of project truth.

-This shift also aligns with the UK government’s long-term strategy, which identifies AI and project management as critical growth areas for the next decade.
-You can read more about that in our articles on the UK Government’s assessment of priority skills to 2030 and 10-year infrastructure strategy.
+This shift also aligns with the UK government’s long-term priority of skills strategy and 10-year infrastructure strategy: AI and project management are critical growth areas for the next decade.

 Final thoughts on using AI in project management

 Becoming an AI-fluent Project Manager isn't about becoming a world-leading AI expert.
-It's about knowing the skills that employers are looking for in this sector, such as ethical prompting and AI-driven risk management strategies, and honing in on them.
+It's about knowing the skills that employers are looking for in this sector in 2026, such as ethical prompting and AI-driven risk management strategies, and honing in on them.

 The best Project Managers of tomorrow will be those who embrace it early, use it wisely, and balance it with strong leadership and communication skills.